jhodgkinson-splunk/splunk_wineventcode_secanalysis/README.md

 If you want a .spl version of this look in the root of this repo.
 Yes, I need to get this on Splunkbase.

+3-21-23: Added another version of this app in .spl format in the root of this repo that passes appinspect.

 1-6-23: Drew Church merged in another fix to ensure app passes appinspect.

 12-29-22: Added Michel de CREVOISIER's work as an additional piece of guidance, as well as extended the MITRE ATT&CK